AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebase Overlays

 A means should be developed for smaller knowledgebases to function as overlays to larger background knowledgebases.
-Certain objects, then, could access their own small foreground knowledgebases while simultaneously benefitting from that reasoning possible as a result of using the many expressions and rules in a larger referenced background knowledgebase.
+Certain knowledge-based objects, then, could access their own small foreground knowledgebases while simultaneously benefitting from that reasoning possible as a result of using the many expressions and rules in a larger referenced background knowledgebase.

 Creating an overlay could be made as simple to do as specifying this intent in a `KnowledgeCreationOptions` argument provided to a knowledgebase's `Create()` method.